Sage-Bionetworks/recover/src/lambda_function/README.md

 `src/lambda_function/template.yaml`

 5. Run the following command to create the lambda stack in your AWS account.
-Note this will also create the lambda s3 to glue IAM role as well:
+Note this will also create the lambda s3 to glue IAM role stack as well:

 ```shell script
 sceptre --var namespace='test-namespace' launch develop/namespace/s3-to-glue-lambda.yaml